Focus on Teaching & Learning: Request for Proposals

 Call for Proposals

-Ignatian Innovation (7 minutes) provides a chance to share new ideas related to Ignatian Pedagogy, without the pressure of the need for these ideas to be fully formed.
-Presenters will be asked to discuss their topic briefly using PowerPoint, poster, or discussion format.
+Ignatian Innovation This venue provides a chance to share new ideas related to Ignatian Pedagogy without the pressure of the need for these ideas to be fully formed.
+Presenters will be asked to discuss their topic briefly (within 10 minutes) using PowerPoint, poster, or discussion format.
 Presenters will receive feedback on the idea and offer similar feedback to other colleagues.
 This venue, building off of the “Pecha Kucha” and “Ted Talk” formats, is intended to be fast-paced and creative.
-Our hope is that these sessions can focus explicitly on the five key concepts associated with Ignatian Pedagogy, including: Experience, Context, Reflection, Evaluation, and Action (see http://www.luc.edu/fcip/ignatianpedagogy/).
+Our hope is that these sessions can also incorporate one or more of the five key concepts associated with Ignatian Pedagogy, including: Context, Experience, Reflection, Evaluation, and Action (see http://www.luc.edu/fcip/ignatianpedagogy/).